simonmysun/praxis/CHRISSI2018/plan.md

 ### Robot Karol

-I wrote a programm printing birthday greetings in Robot Karol.
+I wrote a programm printing birthday greetings in Robot Karol 2.3.
 However it cannot run because of some mistakes and the limitation of Robot Karol software.

 Solution: Fix the bugs and run the programm in parts separately.
 Or you may also understand the program and interpret the it your self.